NLaundry/NLaundry_Site_2024/content/shower-thoughts/Its-the-Comforts-that-make-us-feel-numb.md

-title = "It's the Comforts That Make us Feel Numb." date = 2024-02-22T20:09:26-05:00 draft = false
+title = "It's the Comforts That Make us Feel Numb." date = 2024-02-22T20:09:26-05:00 draft = false tags = ['Time Management', 'My Life Philosophy']
 +++

-# It's the Comforts That Make us Feel Numb
-    #STOP: GRAB THE CHANGES FROM MEDIUM FIRST BEFORE YOU POST!
-    #STOP: GRAB THE CHANGES FROM MEDIUM FIRST BEFORE YOU POST!
-    #STOP: GRAB THE CHANGES FROM MEDIUM FIRST BEFORE YOU POST!
-    #STOP: GRAB THE CHANGES FROM MEDIUM FIRST BEFORE YOU POST!
-    #STOP: GRAB THE CHANGES FROM MEDIUM FIRST BEFORE YOU POST!
-    #STOP: GRAB THE CHANGES FROM MEDIUM FIRST BEFORE YOU POST!
-    #STOP: GRAB THE CHANGES FROM MEDIUM FIRST BEFORE YOU POST!
-    #STOP: GRAB THE CHANGES FROM MEDIUM FIRST BEFORE YOU POST!
-    #STOP: GRAB THE CHANGES FROM MEDIUM FIRST BEFORE YOU POST!

-#LifePhilosophy #Time #Effort #Agency
+---

 > I heard once, "It's the comforts that make us feel numb" - Hozier

-I want to cover three topics that fall together under the umbrella thought based on the titular quote.
-To do this, I'll be leveraging Pirsig's notion of *Quality* from Zen and the Art of Motorcycle Maintenance and Frankfurt's concept of Bullshit.

-First let's lay down some definitions:
+And you know what?
+I think he's right.

+I think the ways in which we save time, the little eases and comforts, the ergonomics of our lives numb us and erode our sense of meaning.
+Now, does that mean I churn my own butter and sew my own clothes?
+Of course not, but it does make me think about the little moments that make up my life and how they make up my sense of meaning.

+The conclusion I’ve come to is this:

+1. There are many faster, less effortful ways to do day to day tasks — Time-Savers.
+2. The concept of a Time-Saver and our motivation to use them is based on Bullshit and it costs us our connection to Quality — ie. Time-Savers are lower Quality actions.
+We may think a Time-Saver saves us time while we achieve the same goal, but ultimately, any time we try to save-time, we lose out on Quality.
+3. Doing High-Quality things and being in contact with Quality is core to having a sense of value and meaning in our lives.

+> **Conclusion**: Time-Savers should be avoided at all points where they are not necessary.

+To lay down this argument, I want to make use of some definitions from some of my favourite books and articles.

-> Quality: Pirsig intentionally does not define Quality, but loosely we can say it is pointed to by our intuitive sense of what is Good.
+> **Quality**: Pirsig intentionally does not define Quality, but loosely we can say it is pointed to by our intuitive sense of what is Good.
 For example, people have an intuitive sense of music, art, food, etc. that is Good, vs  that which is Bad.
 Note, this does not mean taste, but more so art that is highly skillful and expressive or music that is played well, recorded well, etc. There is a sense of Quality beyond a sense of taste.
 Moreover, Pirsig extends this into our day to day actions.
 Actions that put us in touch with reality, a belief that is not manufactured from self-deceit, etc. Actions that Pirsig points to as *High-Quality* tend to be rigourous and, done with attention, care, and effort.

-> *Time-Saver*: Some action that is an alternative to another more effortful or time-consuming action. eg. listening to an audio summary of a book instead of reading the book.

-> *Bullshit* as per Frankfurt : a form of communication that is characterized not by lies but by a complete disregard for truth.
+> **Bullshit** as per Frankfurt : a form of communication that is characterized not by lies but by a complete disregard for truth.
 I use Bullshit similarly but more to mean a kind of self-deceit that empowers one to accept lower *Quality* actions, beliefs, etc. that afford the Bullshitter some level of comfort whether that be to believe something comforting that is untrue, or to take an action that is lower Quality without acknowledging the sacrifice of *Quality*.
 For an example see my article on the [Digital Brain and Knowledge Dumping vs Learning](https://nathanlaundry.com/Shower-Thoughts/)

-With these pseudo-definitions underfoot, the argument is as follows:

-1. There are many faster, less effortful ways to do day to day tasks - *Time-Savers*.
-2. The concept of a *Time-Saver* and our motivation to use them is based on Bullshit and it costs us our connection to *Quality* - ie. *Time-Savers* are lower *Quality* actions.
-3. Doing *High-Quality* things and being in contact with *Quality* is core to having a sense of value and meaning in our lives.

-Conclusion: *Time-Savers* should be avoided at all points where they are not necessary.
+> **Time-Saver**: Some action that is an alternative to another more effortful or time-consuming action. eg. listening to an audio summary of a book instead of reading the book.

 ## The Human Intuition for Quality